 From Street Food to Fine Dining: Options for Every Budget

-My journey through Hiroshima’s flavors took me to lively Hiroshima food markets and fancy restaurants.
-I found that affordable eating in Hiroshima can match the best upscale restaurants Hiroshima.
-Start with Hiroshima street food, like smoky anago skewers from vendors with decades of experience.
-These vendors fill Hiroshima’s morning markets, serving delicious bites that please both your wallet and taste buds.
+Your journey through Hiroshima’s flavors takes you to lively food markets and fancy restaurants.
+You see that affordable eating can match the best upscale restaurants.
+Start with street food, like smoky anago skewers from vendors with decades of experience.
+These vendors fill morning markets, serving delicious bites that please both your wallet and taste buds.

 A warm nikuman bun, costing less than $2, packs a punch of umami from old recipes.

 For under $20, family-run budget-friendly Japanese food spots offer teishoku (set meals).
-At a hidden izakaya in Nakadori, I shared stories with a third-generation owner who gave me free miso.
-Their grilled mackerel with pickled ginger is a favorite of mine.
+At a hidden izakaya in Nakadori, you can share stories with a third-generation owner who gives free miso.
+Their grilled mackerel with pickled ginger is a best treat.

 Every meal here, from a 50-yen mochi to a 20,000-yen kaiseki, celebrates Hiroshima’s terroir.
 The city’s culinary democracy means discovery is always around the corner.